D. J. Cooper

-Donell "D. J." Cooper Jr. (born December 6, 1990) is an American professional basketball player for Hapoel Holon of the Israeli Basketball Premier League.
+Donell "D. J." Cooper Jr. (born December 6, 1990) is an American professional basketball player for Dewa United Banten BC of the Indonesian Basketball League (IBL).
 After a successful four years of college basketball at Ohio University, Cooper entered the 2013 NBA draft but was not selected in the draft's two rounds.
-As a player at Ohio University, Cooper cracked the top 25 all-time Division I assists leaders list early in his final season and steadily rose up on the record as the season has progressed.
+As a player at Ohio University, Cooper cracked the top 25 all-time Division I assists leaders list early in his final season and steadily rose up on the record as the season progressed.
 He was named the preseason Mid-American Conference Player of the Year by the league's media, a prediction which proved correct when he was named Player of the Year after the regular season.
 In 2021-22, he led the Israeli Basketball Premier League in both assists per game and steals per game.

 Early life

 Cooper grew up in the Chicago area and spent his first three years of high school at Hales Franciscan High School.
 By the time he was a senior, and after transferring to Seton Academy, Cooper began to get national recognition.
 He was named a McDonald's All-America nominee and ranked as the 30th best player overall by ESPN.com for the class of 2009.
 Cooper averaged approximately 16 points and seven assists per game and led Seton Academy to the school's first-ever state championship in any sport when they won Illinois' Class 2A state title.

 Cooper was recruited by some major Division I colleges such as Baylor.
 He ultimately chose to play for Ohio University, a mid-major Division I school, and head coach John Groce because Cooper "wanted to feel like [he] was someone's main priority", which Groce made him feel.
 He then signed with Ohio and enrolled in the fall of 2009.